Radiation Exposure and Cancer

 People may also be exposed to ionizing radiation from other man-made sources.

 Nuclear tests and facilities: The United States government conducted above-ground nuclear tests in the South Pacific and in the state of Nevada between 1945 and 1962.
 Many people in the military at the time were part of training exercises in the area and were exposed to ionizing radiation from these tests.
 Others were exposed to radiation while working at facilities making the bombs or at other nuclear sites.
-More information on this topic is available in our document, Cancer Among Military Personnel Exposed to Nuclear Weapons.
+More information on this topic is available in our document, Cancer in People Exposed to Nuclear Weapons Testing.